Find A Tour

 - Max Group Size

-- The properties we stay at include inns, cabins and small hotels.
-At a minimum you will have one queen bed and a private bathroom.
+- The properties we stay at include inns, motels, lodges, B& Bs, cabins and small hotels.
+You will have one/two queen/double bed and a private bathroom.
 Our properties all underscore our philosophy to utilize small-scale accommodation that offer character and cleanliness, pursue sound environmental practices and support other local operators.
-Many local, non-chain properties have these ratings and this is fine with us as we prefer to dine in local restaurants and cafes.
-All accommodation on this trip will involve one or two queen beds and a private bathroom.
 Restaurants are ½ a block to 2 blocks away.

 - 7 breakfasts